KittyBorgX/lexer/README.md

 ## To run :

 - Clone this repo
-- Do $cargo Build to build stuff
+- Do $cargo build to build stuff
 - Do $cargo run to run this

 ## Outputs